Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 The Wharton Property Standoff: A Real Estate Arbitration Story

-James McAllister, a third-generation landowner known for his quiet demeanor and deep ties to the community, had agreed in January 2023 to sell the land for $750,000 to Sarah Nguyen, who planned to build a small residential subdivision targeted at families moving to the Houston suburbs.
+James McAllister, a third-generation landowner known for his quiet demeanor and deep ties to the community, had agreed in January 2023 to sell the land for $750,000 to the claimant, who planned to build a small residential subdivision targeted at families moving to the Houston suburbs.
 The contract stipulated a phased purchase: $300,000 upfront with the remaining $450,000 due within six months, contingent on obtaining the necessary building permits.

 Problems arose in June when Sarah’s permit application was delayed due to environmental concerns raised by the Wharton County Planning Commission.
 Frustrated by the delays and mounting costs, Sarah refused to pay the remaining balance, claiming the conditions nullified the contract’s timeline.
 James, however, argued that the contract made no such allowances and demanded the full payment.
 With neither party willing to back down, the dispute was referred to arbitration in August 2023 under Texas real estate arbitration rules.